coreinfrastructure/best-practices-badge/background.md

-The Coverity Scan project was initially launched under a contract with the Department of Homeland Security (DHS) to harden open source software which provides critical infrastructure for the Internet.
+The Coverity Scan project was initially launched under a contract with the Department of Homeland Security (DHS) to harden open source software that provides critical infrastructure for the Internet.
 Coverity Scan began in collaboration with Stanford University on March 6, 2006.
 During the first year of operation, over 6,000 software defects were fixed across 50 C and C++ projects by open source developers using the